-Group ORM has responsibility for the design, implementation and maintenance of the Operational Risk Management Framework ("ORMF") including the associated governance structures.
-Group ORM also has the responsibility for providing a cross-risk assessment and aggregation of risks to provide a holistic portfolio view of the non-financial risk profile of the Bank, which includes oversight of risk and control mitigation plans to return risk within risk tolerance, where required.
+Group Operational Risk Management ("Group ORM") has the responsibility for the design, implementation and maintenance of the Operational Risk Management Framework ("ORMF") including the associated governance structures.
+Group ORM also has the responsibility for providing a cross-risk assessment and aggregation of risks to provide a holistic portfolio view of the non-financial risk profile of the Bank, which includes oversight of risk and control mitigation plans to return risk within risk appetite, where required.

 The Bank takes decisions to manage operational risks, both strategically as well as in day-to-day business.
-Four principles form the foundation of operational risk management at the Bank:
+Four principles form the foundation of the Operational Risk Management Framework ("ORMF") at Deutsche Bank: